AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 * **A cookie shared between Adobe Experience Cloud solutions**.
 This enables you to identify the users who interact with the Experience Cloud solutions when they visit a website.

 For more information on tracking with Adobe Campaign Standard, see [this page](../../sending/using/tracking-messages.md).

-## Database integrity {#database-integrity}

-Adobe Campaign has an abundance of features.
-It therefore uses a complex database structure.
-The database contains many tables, fields, links, and indexes.
-Certain intermediate tables are not displayed in the interface.
-The software automatically creates, deletes or modifies certain links, fields and indexes.
-Only Adobe Campaign interfaces (graphical interface, import program, server module, web module, delivery servers, add field, database extension, etc.) can modify the contents of the database while preserving its integrity.

-**Never modify the database contents or structure using any tool other than this software**.
-Such modifications would be very likely to corrupt the database, resulting in: accidental modification or loss of links, creation of ghost records or links, serious error messages, etc., and rendering the guarantee and technical support contract provided by Adobe Campaign null and void.

-In the Adobe Campaign system, all the data is stored in the database.
-Proper operation of the entire Adobe Campaign system depends on the availability of this data for: web modules for subscription, administration, and unsubscription, administration screens, delivery queues, delivery optimization mechanisms, etc.

-## Apache Tomcat {#apache-tomcat}

-Adobe Campaign includes Apache Tomcat, developed by the Apache Software Foundation ( [https://www.apache.org/](https://www.apache.org/)).